lanahajyahia/anomalyDetectionSystem/README.md

    if injection found we send an email alert to the user with the injection details.
    (http request, type(xss,sqli), time, date)
    <br/>
-    - the system only detects injections it don't prevent.
+    - the system only detects injections it don't prevent.<br/>
-    - the system detects 70% of injections.
+    - the system detects 70% of injections.<br/>
-    - the system detects injection in time close to real-time of the attack.
+    - the system detects injection in time close to real-time of the attack.<br/>

  # UI